 The Acorns Family package costs $5 a month and lets you add children to your account and also gets you special bonus investments and investment advice geared specifically towards families.

 So should you pay for a financial adviser?

 Comparing the fees you charged by investment advisers to what you pay for one of the newer investment apps really comes down to your own needs and how you want to serve them.

 If your situation calls for a more hands-on approach, or if you simply prefer the peace of mind that comes with a professional overseeing your investments, then the ones at FacetWealth can provide a more holistic approach to investing.

-But if avoiding fees as much as possible is your main motivation, then one of the apps mentioned above is probably the best bet for you, particularly Robinhood.
+But if avoiding fees as much as possible is your main motivation, then one of the apps mentioned above could be a better bet for you.

 Stash and Acorns combine the low cost of a trading app with some of the basic educational and management aspects of a human adviser.